algoverzum/problemset/topics/set/starship-database/statement/statement.en.md

 ## Starship Database
 The Starfleet has assigned you to manage a list of classified starship registry codes in the Starfleet Secure Database.
 Your mission is to handle incoming orders from Starfleet Command, which will be of the following three types:

 * $1 x$ - Register a new starship with registry code $x$ in the Starfleet Secure Database.
+(If the starship is already in the database, ignore the command.)
 * $2 x$ - Decommission a starship with registry code $x$ from the database.
 (If no such starship exists, ignore the command.)
 * $3 x$ - Verify a starship's existence in the database.
 If registry code $x$ is found, respond with **1**; otherwise, respond with **0**.